tbreuss/zack/website/routes/doc.md

 If the return value is a `Symfony\Component\HttpFoundation\Response` object, it is output unchanged together with the underlying content type.
 With returning a response object you will have full control over the HTTP response.
 There are several response subclasses to help you return JSON, redirect, stream file downloads and more.

+#### Text Route Handler

+File extension: txt \
+Response content-type: text/plain

+The content of the text file is read and output.

 ### Events